 Tracking the trends in Bollywood songs

-Right from the era of classics in Bollywood movies and songs to the contemporary time, the impact of a Hindi film song on the masses has been phenomenal.
+Right from the era of classics in Bollywood movies and songs to contemporary times, the impact of a Hindi film song on the masses has been phenomenal.

 In the initial phase, Bollywood was heavily influenced by classical music.
-Movies such as Baiju Bawra, Pakiza, and Amrapali are some of the best examples of this.
+Movies such as Baiju Bawra, Pakeezah, and Amrapali are some of the best examples of this.

 In the 1930s when sound was introduced in Indian cinema, actors who could sing very well were given preference.